How The First Payment Is Charged

 A subscription is suspended if this count exceeds the payment_failure_threshold configured against the plan associated with the subscription.
 Any amount you're trying to recover will go into an outstanding balance which you settle offline or can pull anytime.

-InviteMember starts PayPal subscription with payment_failure_threshold value equal to 0.
+InviteMember starts PayPal subscription with default payment_failure_threshold value equal to 0.

 Note.
 For old (started earlier than 28 August 2020) PayPal subscriptions payment_failure_threshold was set to 4.